psi4/psi4/doc/sphinxman/source/optking.rst

 For even greater control, a dictionary can be passed to |optking__interfrag_coords|

-The coordinates that are created between two dimers depend upon the number of atoms present The fragments `A` and `B` have up to 3 reference atoms each as shown in the The interfragment coordinates are named and can be frozen according to their names as show in :ref:`Dimer coordinate table <table:DimerFrag>`.
+The coordinates that are created between two dimers depend upon the number of atoms present The fragments `A` and `B` have up to 3 reference atoms each as shown in :ref:`Dimer coordinate table <table:DimerFrag>`.
+The interfragment coordinates are named and can be frozen according to their names as show in example below.

 .. _`table:DimerFrag`: